imagej/imagej.github.io/_pages/Imglib2_Morphological_Operations.md

 ## Morphological operations on `Comparable` type.

 Morphological operations are defined on types that have very little requirement.
 The data does not have to be made of numerical pixels at all.
-Mathematically, they are defined on partially ordered sets (complete lattices, see for instance [*Dilation on complete lattices*](wikipedia_Dilation_\(morphology\)#Dilation_on_complete_lattices "wikilink")).
+Mathematically, they are defined on partially ordered sets (complete lattices, see for instance {% include wikipedia title='Dilation (morphology)\#Dilation\_on\_complete\_lattices' text='\'\'Dilation on complete lattices\'\''%}).

 In Imglib2, we require a little bit more than that.
 The data type you can use with morphological operations needs to be comparable.
 In practice, it must extends `Type` and `Comparable`: `T extends Type< T > & Comparable< T >`.
 With this, it is perfectly possible to dilate an image of strings by a 3x3 square strel: